fsbraun/django-automations/README.md

         'automations',
     )

-The last step is tun run the necessary migrations using the `manage.py` command:
+The last step is to create and run the necessary migrations using the `manage.py` command:

+    pathon manage.py makemigrations automations
     python manage.py migrate automations